dotablaze-tech/deployments/README.md

 ## 🧭 Overview

-This repository powers the GitOps-driven deployment layer for the Dotablaze platform.
+This repository powers the GitOps-driven deployment layer for the Dotablaze Tech platform.
 It contains Helm charts, ArgoCD `ApplicationSet` configurations, and environment-specific overrides to manage and automate deployments across clusters.

 ---